wp-plugins/goodbye-captcha/readme.txt

 == Description ==
 **Goodbye Captcha anti-spam and security plugin is based on algorithms that identify spam bots without any annoying and hard to read captcha images.**

 Goodbye Captcha completely eliminates spam-bot signups, spam comments, even brute force attacks, the second you install it on your Wordpress website.
-It’s completely invisible to the end-user - no need to ever fill out a Captcha or other “human-detection” field ever again - and it just works.
+It is completely invisible to the end-user - no need to ever fill out a Captcha or other “human-detection” field ever again - and it just works.
 Period.

 Unlike other anti-spam plugins, which detect spam comments and signups after the fact and move them to your spam folder, which you then have to delete - using up not only your website’s resources, but your time as well, Goodbye Captcha prevents the bots from leaving spam in the first place.
 The result is that your site is not only spam free, it’s faster and more secure.